Order of chivalry: Overview

 An order of knights is a community of knights composed by order rules with the main purpose of an ideal or charitable task.
 The original ideal lay in monachus et miles (monk and knight), who in the order – ordo – is dedicated to a Christian purpose.
 The first orders of knights were religious orders that were founded to protect and guide pilgrims to the Holy Land.
 The knightly orders were characterized by an order-like community life in poverty, obedience and chastity, which was linked with charitable tasks, armed pilgrimage protection and military action against external and occasionally internal enemies of Christianity.
 Examples are the Knights Templar, Knights of the Holy Sepulchre officially called The Equestrian Order of the Holy Sepulchre of Jerusalem, founded in 1090, the Order of St. John and the Order of Malta.
 These communities only became orders in the sense of canon law through papal recognition of their own binding rules of order and through the dissolution of ecclesiastical diocesan organizations.

 In addition to the religious orders of knights, courtly orders of knights emerged in many European royal houses from the middle of the 14th century.
 This enabled the monarchs and princes to create a reliable household power independent of the church and to combine their court life with knightly virtues.
 During this time, the Burgundian court culture was leading and so the Order of the Golden Fleece, founded there in 1430, was for many a model in the sense of a princely order based on the ideals of Christian chivalry.

 In the course of time, many orders of knights have been dissolved due to a lack of people or the field of activity has changed.
 So in many areas the charitable aspect and nursing came to the fore.
 There were also dissolutions for political reasons, such as the Knights Templar in 1312 or many orders of knights as opposition by Nazi Germany.
 While the Knights Templar was not re-established, some orders were reactivated after the end of World War II and the fall of the Iron Curtain.

 There are repeated attempts to revive or restore old orders of knights.
-Often old, old knight orders are used today to honor personalities.
+Often, old knight orders are used today to honor personalities.
 For example, the British Queen Elizabeth II regularly appointed new members to the Order of the British Empire in the 21st century.
 In Central Europe, for example, the Order of St. George, whose roots also go back to the so-called "last knight" Emperor Maximilian I, was reactivated by the House of Habsburg after its dissolution by Nazi Germany.
 Meanwhile, to this day, deserved personalities in republican France are highlighted by being awarded the Knight of the Legion of Honour.
 In contrast, the knights of the ecclesiastical orders of knights such as the Sovereign Military Order of Malta and the Order of St. John mainly devote themselves to social tasks, nursing and care.